-- Partnership opportunities for facility development with the AFL including with schools - Best Practice examples from across the country on football developments - Learnings from the AFL on working with schools to access facilities Speaker Bio Beau Tran Beau has been with the AFL for around 2 years and is the Community Venue Development Lead for Victoria.
-Prior to joining the AFL, Beau has worked for State Government and multiple state sporting associations throughout Australia.
+- Partnership opportunities for facility development with the AFL including with schools - Best Practice examples from across the country on football developments - Learnings from the AFL on working with schools to access facilities Speaker Bio:

+Beau Tran Beau is coming up to 2 years at the AFL and is the Community Venue Development Lead for Victoria.
+During his time at the AFL, he has helped build the capacity of community football and driven the development and launch of multiple regional football facilities strategies across the state of Victoria.
+Beau has a degree in Sport Development along with obtaining his Masters in Sport Management from the University of Massachusetts.
+Prior to joining the AFL, Beau worked for State Government and multiple state sporting associations throughout Australia.
+When Beau is not working, he likes to spend time supporting his young son at his training sessions or waking up early Saturday morning for junior competition and visiting the zoos around Melbourne.
 Shane Joules Shane has been with the AFL since mid-2023, as the Schools & Innovative Venue Growth Lead (Victoria).
 Prior to this, Shane has 18 years' experience within the AFL industry, in a number of roles at Collingwood Football Club and the Northern Bullants' in the VFL.
 More recently, Shane has worked at Local Government level, in the Recreation & Leisure space at Nillumbik Shire Council.
-35 2025 PLA VicTas Conference PROGRAM ABOUT THE VENUE CENTREPIECE holds prime position in Australia's iconic epicentre of sports, live events and entertainment.
+ABOUT THE VENUE CENTREPIECE holds prime position in Australia's iconic epicentre of sports, live events and entertainment.
 It's a place where lasting memories are made and legendary matches are played.
 Bounded by the Yarra River and set among 40 hectares of green public space, the Melbourne & Olympic Parks precinct is perhaps best known as the home of the Australian Open, with CENTREPIECE's auditorium and media facilities serving as the broadcast hub for this world-class grand slam tournament.
 As the precinct's newest venue, CENTREPIECE rubs shoulders with the giants of elite sports and arena entertainment at Rod Laver Arena, John Cain Arena, Margaret Court Arena, AAMI Park and Kia Arena.
 The precinct is home to eight national, elite sporting teams and welcomes millions of visitors annually.
 CENTREPIECE achieved LEED certification in 2021 thanks to its resource and energy efficiency.
 The building is home to 370 solar panels, rainwater harvesting capabilities and water-efficient fittings throughout as well as energy-efficient lighting and double-glazed windows which help further reduce its carbon footprint.
 CENTREPIECE was also designed with greener transport options in mind.
 With easy access to public transport and ample bike parking, you have the option of environmentally-friendly transport methods.
 CENTREPIECE's culinary experts hand-pick sustainable ingredients from local producers.
 The aim is to support local businesses and the Victorian economy, while also limiting food miles associated with sourcing fresh produce.
 As part of their sustainable commitment, they also have an on-site rooftop kitchen garden where we grow herbs and vegetables that feature in many dishes.